ThinkDataEd/curriculum/docs/unit2/lesson9.md

 occur, so the probability of rolling a 1 is 1/6.***</span>

 6. Display a piece of poster paper on the board with columns labeled 1, 2, 3, 4, 5, 6.
 Explain that
 each column represents the numbers on the die (number cube).
-We will be using poster to tally the results of actual dice (number cube) rolls.
+We will be using the poster to tally the results of actual dice (number cube) rolls.

 7. Select two students to be dice (number cube) rollers and give each student one die.
 As noted in